oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

    ![Screenshot of CI result page with link to rerun jobs](images/rerunCI.png)

    If you don't see the button or cannot click it, you might not have the necessary permissions.
 In that case, ask one of your reviewers to restart the test for you.
+When doing this, please **provide a link to the [CI Flake report](https://github.com/oppia/oppia/issues/new?assignees=&labels=triage+needed%2Cbug&projects=&template=3_ci_error_template.yml&title=%5BFlake%5D%3A+) you filed.**

 Following these instructions should result in PRs that are green and ready to merge by the time a reviewer looks at them, thus shortening the review cycle!
 If you are still unable to resolve the issues yourself, please follow our instructions to [[get help|Get-help]] from other developers.